mlcommons/GaNDLF/docs/usage.md

 ## Running with Docker

-Usage of GaNDLF remains generally the same even from Docker, but there are a few extra considerations.
+The usage of GaNDLF remains generally the same even from Docker, but there are a few extra considerations.

-Once you have pulled the GaNDLF image, it will have a tag, like `cbica/gandlf:latest-cpu`.
+Once you have pulled the GaNDLF image, it will have a tag, such as `cbica/gandlf:latest-cpu`.
 Run the following command to list your images and ensure GaNDLF is present:

 ```bash
 docker image ls